 No equipment?
 Fine, make your own!!

 Having the time to train is a problem for many of us, as is expensive gym memberships.
-However, even if you don’t have access to a gym or traditional exercise equipment like dumbbells or medicine balls, that shouldn’t prevent you from squeezing in a damn good workout.
-It’s time to bring in the makeshift gym equipment!
+However, even if you don’t have access to a gym or fitness equipment.
+However, this shouldn’t prevent you from squeezing in a damn good workout.
+It’s time to bring in the Homemade Gym Equipment!
 All that is required is a bit of foresight, what do you want to work on?
 What kind of equipment is required to simulate the effects of weight training equipment found in the gym?

-Next up is a raid on your store cupboards, the garage, the basement, wherever you are, doesn’t matter, grab a few common household items on hand to adapt to become your workout tools.
+Next up is a raid on your store cupboards, the garage, the basement, wherever you are, doesn’t matter.
+Grab a few common household items on hand to adapt to become your homemade gym equipment.
 Utilise your environment and be creative and you will be able to put together total body workouts that don’t leave you short on time or money!

 Fixed chairs can be utilised for a variety of exercises including triceps dips (don’t use a chair with wheels for obvious reasons!) or mountain climbers (See picture below).